ai4reason/ai4reason.github.io/docs/internal/content.md

 💡 The links below open a new tab/window.

-The content of the web department is stored in the Github repository [ai4reason.github.io](https://github.com/ai4reason/ai4reason.github.io/){:target="_blank"}. in [/docs](https://github.com/ai4reason/ai4reason.github.io/blob/main/docs/){:target="_blank"} folder.
+The content of the web department is stored in the GitHub repository [ai4reason.github.io](https://github.com/ai4reason/ai4reason.github.io/){:target="_blank"}. in the [/docs](https://github.com/ai4reason/ai4reason.github.io/blob/main/docs/){:target="_blank"} folder.
 Group web pages are stored in [/docs/groups](https://github.com/ai4reason/ai4reason.github.io/blob/main/docs/groups/){:target="_blank"} subfolders.

 Most of the content is in the [Markdown](https://www.markdownguide.org/basic-syntax/){:target="_blank"} format.
-New content can be added by updating repository Markdown files, and this can be easily done using the Github web interface.
+New content can be added by updating repository Markdown files, and this can be easily done using the GitHub web interface.
 You can check a basic [Markdown demonstration](https://pages-themes.github.io/leap-day/){:target="_blank"}.

 ℹ️  The [kramdown](https://kramdown.gettalong.org/syntax.html){:target="_blank"} extension is used insted of standard Markdown, and it can be utilized.

 ## Edit an existing page

-1️⃣  Locate the file in the Github web interface for repository [ai4reason.github.io](https://github.com/ai4reason/ai4reason.github.io/tree/main/docs){:target="_blank"}, most likely inside [/docs/groups/](https://github.com/ai4reason/ai4reason.github.io/tree/main/docs/groups){:target="_blank"} directory.
+1️⃣  Locate the file in the GitHub web interface for repository [ai4reason.github.io](https://github.com/ai4reason/ai4reason.github.io/tree/main/docs){:target="_blank"}, most likely inside [/docs/groups/](https://github.com/ai4reason/ai4reason.github.io/tree/main/docs/groups){:target="_blank"} directory.

 2️⃣  Click on the edit button.
-You need to login to Github for this.
+You need to log in to GitHub for this.

-3️⃣  Edit the file appropriatelly.
+3️⃣  Edit the file appropriately.
 You can use the preview to check your changes.
-The rendered Markdown content will apear inside the content part of the web page.
+The rendered Markdown content will appear inside the content part of the web page.

 4️⃣  Commit changes and start a pull request.
 The web will be updated once the changes are merged.